With the arrival of Airbnb and its home-sharing phenomenon in 2008, hotel stays perhaps felt a little old-fashioned all of a sudden.

 The loss of long-term rental properties has put a strain on affordable accommodation options for locals or worse has driven prices up as has happened in so many cities like Barcelona and Lisbon.

-It looks like hotels could be centre stage once again.
+hotels could find themselves back on centre stage once again.

 The history of hotels traces back to ancient civilisations, where travellers sought rest along important trade routes.